Mega Piranha: Production

 The mockbuster was produced to capitalise on the 2010 film Piranha 3D.
 On March 29, 2010, the SyFy Channel released an exclusive sneak peek of a scene from the film in anticipation of its April 10 premiere of the film.
 On the April 7, 2010 The Asylum released the official trailer online.

 Usual Asylum audience may notice the film recycles short clips from other Asylum films, likely due to low production costs and a limited filming schedule.
 Such clips come from films like Mega Shark vs. Giant Octopus, Journey to Middle Earth, War of the Worlds and Transmorphers: Fall of Man.

 Reception

 Dread Central wrote about the film: "Now, the question becomes whether Mega Piranha means we should expect a super-sized piranha a la Asylum's Mega Shark Versus Giant Octopus or if they are basing their film around the prehistoric Megapiranha, a toothier, three-foot version of the carnivorous fish that became extinct millions of years ago.
 Given the big screen 3D remake is about these Megapiranha, I would say odds are high the latter will prove the case.The film reached a 2.2 million audience for its April 10 premiere, making it the channel's most-watched movie of the year.
-Of those, 807,000 were adults 18–49.
+Of those, 807,000 were adults 18–49.Mega Piranha holds an 8% rating on Rotten Tomatoes based on thirteen reviews.